 Lack of appropriate paperwork of the motorcycle

-The paperwork, which includes a clear bike title, is the key evidence of ownership and is essential for transferring the ownership.
+The paperwork, which includes a clear bike title, is the key evidence of ownership and is essential for transferring the ownership and getting the bike registered.
 However, if the bike lacks the paperwork or the titles appear forged, it raises some red flags, and it’ll be appropriate to walk away from the transaction.
 The reason being you can identify the legit owner of the motorcycle.

 What Documents Do I Need When Buying a Used Motorcycle